DucManhPhan/DucManhPhan.github.io/_posts/2020-01-09-Inorder-traversal-in-Binary-Tree.md

 ## Using iterative version

 Some steps for the iterative version:
-- First, we will get all elements from the left side of the specific element.
+- First, we will get all elements from the left side of the specific element, push them into the stack.
--
--
+- Then, we will process this stack.
+Pop each element from the stack, and go to the right side of that element.

 Below is the source code for this version.